The first-time buyer of a BMX race bike can be forgiven for being utterly bewildered by the range of options on show.

 The sheer range can be intimidating with a bike for every riding style, from dirt bikes and street bikes to freestyle bikes and racing bikes.

 Manufacturers will display a range of accessories and a vast assortment of colours to lure customers into buying their perfect BMX machine.

 But the term BMX embraces many flavours, and it will cover heavy bikes; lightweight machines; some with heavy-duty wheels; others with thicker axles; different gear systems; a broad range of brakes or no brakes at all.

 The first thing to understand is that BMX bikes fall into two main categories, so it's crucial to nail down your requirements from the very start.

 Freestyle and Jump Bikes are designed to withstand a lot of punishment from the rider.
 Freestyle machines will face a massive strain during use so the frame will be a lot heavier and the bike will come with 36-48 spokes on each wheel.

-BMX racing bike frames look similar but they will be manufactured from metals that are much lighter in weight.
-This not only improves BMX race track performance but its lend itself to everyday recreational use as well.
+BMX racing bike frames look similar, but they will be manufactured from metals that are much lighter in weight.
+This not only improves BMX race track performance, but it lends itself to everyday recreational use as well.